 - Sexual or physical abuse.

-- Lost earnings when your earning capacity is limited as a direct result of your injuries.
+- Loss of earnings when your earning capacity is limited as a direct result of your injuries.

 - Fatalities caused by violent crimes.
 This could include payments for loss of parental services and financial dependency, a bereavement payment and also payments to cover funeral expenses.

 - Special damages.

 Each claim for a criminal injuries compensation maximum payout is assessed following the scheme’s eligibility criteria.
-If you’re unsure whether you’re eligible to make a claim, please continue reading or speak to a member of our team for free legal advice on your options.
+If you’re unsure whether you’re eligible to make a claim, please continue reading or speak to a member of our team for free legal advice on your criminal compensation payouts.

 Payments Made Through The Hardship Fund?

 In some cases, the CICA may decide that your injuries are not serious enough to meet their compensation criteria.
 In these cases, you may be eligible to receive a payment from the hardship fund.
 This is generally only for very low paid workers who cannot work temporarily due to a violent crime.
 Note: the hardship fund is only for residents of England and Wales.